 - Incidents before policy inception

-Any claim where the event happened before your legal expenses insurance started will NOT be covered.
+Claims where the event happened before your Legal Expenses Insurance commenced will NOT be covered.

 DAS Legal Expenses Insurance Company Limited has been providing protection for over 40 years.
 They are the largest provider of Legal Expenses Insurance and are part of a global group which gives them the size and strength to offer in-depth support, specialist terms and an impressive portfolio of products and services.